maria-S-456/final-node-blog/README.md

 CRUD operations demonstrations as a blogging app.
 Editing blogs through frontend a work in progress.
 Deleting, creating, and getting posts work fine.
 Recent changes include renaming of some classes and id's, removing of shopping list and recipes api's.
+update: After some merging errors, files in folders PUBLIC and VIEWS had to be fixed.
+CRUD operations still work, but css styling is not working yet.